clear-solutions/logback-cloudWatch-appender/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'ltd.clear-solutions.logback-cloudWatch-appender' is invalid and this project uses 'ltd.clearsolutions.logback' instead.
+* The original package name 'io.clear-solutions.logback-cloudWatch-appender' is invalid and this project uses 'ltd.clearsolutions.logback' instead.

 # Getting Started